Q&A: ‘Barbie’ filmmaker Greta Gerwig on art, commerce and embracing the mess

 Her “Barbie,” which releases in theaters on Friday, is a joyful, maximalist, deeply weird, insightful and defiantly pink confection starring Margot Robbie and Ryan Gosling.
 She co-wrote it with her partner, Noah Baumbach, with whom she shares two sons — a toddler and a five-month-old whom they welcomed into the world while getting “Barbie” out to the world.

-Gerwig spoke to the AP this week about the film, the reviews, the tension between art and commerce, and the unlikely connection between “Barbie” and “Oppenheimer."
-(Hint: It’s not just the release date.)
+Gerwig spoke to the AP this week about the film, the reviews and the tension between art and commerce.

 Remarks have been lightly edited for brevity and clarity.